 Portraits of crime?
 The ethics of displaying real lives and people

-Understanding British Portraits (UBP) and the Crime and Punishment Collections Network (CaP) are delighted to be collaborating to host this thought-provoking online session which will examine the display and interpretation of criminal justice portraiture.
+Understanding British Portraits (UBP) and the Crime and Punishment Collections Network (CaP) were delighted to collaborate to host this thought-provoking online session which examined the display and interpretation of criminal justice portraiture.

 Live recording of event: